esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 questions:
 - "What is a file format?"
 - "What file formats should I use?"
--
 objectives:
 - "Name common formats used in climate-related domains."
 - "Understand different types of data."
 - "Choose correct file formats for your work."

 keypoints:
-- "Choose formats that are common to your field/community."
+- "Choose formats that are common to your field/community to ensure the interoperability and reusability of your data."
+- "Make sure that the file formats you choose can hold the necessary data elements and information."
 - "Decide on how long do you intend to preserve your data."
-- "Use a common, multi-platform file format."
 - "Make sure to check requirements of the repository where data is stored."
 ---